smetanadvorak/myo_ecn/README.md

 ## Installation

+### 0. Install Anaconda
+If you are not familiar with Python and virtual environments, I suggest using Anaconda.
+Download a Python 3.7 Anaconda from [the official site](https://www.anaconda.com/products/individual) and install it.
+Make sure to accept Anaconda as your default Python during installation.

+If you are familiar with virtual environments, Anaconda is not necessary.
+You only need to install the dependencies.
+Precise versions of the required packages are listed in [this file](/anaconda/myo_environment.yml).

 ### 1. Install MyoConnect

 Download MyoConnect from Thalmic's [official web-site](https://support.getmyo.com/hc/en-us/articles/360018409792).
 Available for Windows and MacOS, a simple installation.

-### 2a.
-New python environment (With Anaconda)
+### 2. Create dedicated Python environment

 In command line, navigate to the folder with this package.
-Then run the following command:
+Then run the following command and accept the changes:
 ```
 conda env create -f ./anaconda/myo_environment.yml
 ```
+This will install on your comnputer a copy of Python enironment in which this project was developed and tested.

-Now activate the environment that we have just created (its name is 'myo'):
+Now activate the environment that we have just created (its name is __'myo'__):
 ```
 conda activate myo
 ```
-__Note:__ please remember that any time you want to run this code from a new command/terminal window, you need to activate the 'myo' environment again.

-### 2b.
-New python environment (Without Anaconda)

-...

-__Note:__ please remember that any time you want to run this code from a new command/terminal window, you need to activate the 'myo' environment again.
+__Note:__ please remember that any time you want to run this project from a new command/terminal window, you need to activate the 'myo' environment again.

 ### 3. Install 'myo-python' package

 Install it from from my fork on Github.
-In command line, with 'myo' environment activated, run:
+To do so, in command line, with 'myo' environment activated, run:
 ```
 pip install git+https://github.com/smetanadvorak/myo-python
 ```